-Great White Lake (Terkhiin Tsagaan Nuur) - Great White Lake is a fresh water lake which is certainly the highlight of Arkhangai Province.
+Great White Lake (Terkhiin Tsagaan Nuur) - A fresh water lake that is certainly the highlight of Arkhangai Province.
 Surrounded by extinct and craterous volcanoes (part of the Tarvagatain Nuruu Range), the lake, bird life and mountains are protected within the 73,000-hectare Khorgo-Terkhiin Tsagaan Nuur National Park.
 There are wonderful hiking opportunities around the north-eastern side of the lake, including a hike to Khorgo Volcano (2,968m), about 900m above the lake.